erose1337/beautiful-jekyll/_posts/2018-01-16-prp-aead-scheme.md

 There are a few advantages to this construction.
 - First, no block cipher is needed - only a PRP is required.
 This may seem like a small advantage, but implementation complexity adds up
-- Secondly, the key that is used to process the data is processed by the full randomizing power of the PRP, instead of an ad-hoc weak key schedule
+- Second, the key that is used to process the data is processed by the full randomizing power of the PRP, instead of an ad-hoc weaker key schedule.
-- Third, the master key is only ever used on the output of a PRP, which implies that it is equivalent to a psuedorandom block being xor-ed with a random key
+- Third, the master key is only ever used on the output of a PRP.

 Assuming that the initial random key is generated correctly and uniquely for each message, this design appears solid as a rock, at least as far as confidentiality of the message and security of the master key is concerned.